intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

-# Zouwu User Guide
+# Chronos User Guide

 ### **1. Overview**
-_Zouwu_ is an application framework for building large-scale time series analysis applications.
+_Chronos_ is an application framework for building large-scale time series analysis applications.

-There are two ways to use _Zouwu_ for time series analysis:
+There are two ways to use _Chronos_ for time series analysis:

 - AutoML enabled pipelines (i.e. [AutoTS](#3-use-autots-pipeline-with-automl))
 - Standalone [forecast pipeline](#4-use-standalone-forecaster-pipeline) without AutoML

 ### **2. Install**

-_Zouwu_ depends on the Python libraries below:
+_Chronos_ depends on the Python libraries below:

 ```bash
 python 3.6 or 3.7